devopstraining99/demo-app/README.md

-CI/CD pipeline using GitHub Actions for the JavaScript-based frontend application hosted at the specified repository and build docker image and push to private docker repo
+**CI/CD pipeline using GitHub Actions for the JavaScript-based frontend application and build docker image and push to docker repo**